NginxProxyManager/nginx-proxy-manager/README.md

 ## TODO

 - Pass on human readable ssl cert errors to the ui
-- Allow a host to be a redirection to another domain
 - UI: Allow column sorting on tables
 - UI: Allow filtering hosts by types
 - Advanced option to overwrite the default location block (or regex to do it automatically)
 - Add nice upstream error pages